zydou/arti/doc/dev/notes/relay-tasks.md

     -> Expire non origin circuits that have no streams and been opened for too long.

   This logic should be in the circuit reactor itself.
-With a timer, it should wake up and regurlarly check if it has existed for a long time without streams.
+With a timer, it should wake up and regularly check if it has existed for a long time without streams.
 If so, auto shutdown.

   Hence, no background task needed here, logic is pushed into the circuit